immohann/Cat-Breed-Classifier/ReadMe.md

 ## 1. Aim
  To buid a classifier to categorize the breed of cats into 4 types:   'Abyssian',   'Munchkin',    'Persian',   'Toyger' on feeding the input image of a cat using Convolutional Neural Network with Tensorflow.

-Here is a link to refer a sample CNN implementation using TF: https://www.tensorflow.org/tutorials/images/cnn
+Here is a link to refer a sample of CNN implementation using TF: https://www.tensorflow.org/tutorials/images/cnn

 <!-- #endregion -->